codacy/docs/docs/getting-started/configuring-your-repository.md

 ## 3. Adding coverage reports {: id="adding-coverage-reports"}

 [Add coverage reports to Codacy](../coverage-reporter/index.md) to detail how much of your code is covered by tests and unify your quality and coverage pipelines.
+[//]: # (TODO reword)
-You can generate coverage reports locally and upload them to Codacy picking from a range of options: CI/CD integration, CLI, Docker, GitHub action, and more.
+You generate coverage reports locally and upload them to Codacy picking from a range of options: CI/CD integration, CLI, Docker, GitHub action, and more.

 ![Adding coverage reports to your repository](../coverage-reporter/images/coverage-codacy-ui.png)